Standing Sprays & Wreaths - designed for viewing from one side and are made on an easel and displayed next to the casket.

 Floral Arrangement - An assortment of fresh flowers in a vase, basket or ceramic container.
 (This is appropriate for the family to take home.)
 It is displayed either on an end table in the viewing room or on either side of the casket.

 Casket Spray - Flowers designed for the top of the casket, usually ordered by the family.

-Interior Casket Piece-A small floral designs placed inside the casket such nosegays, corsages, small satin hearts, crosses or pillows.
+Interior Casket Piece - A small floral design placed inside the casket such nosegays, corsages, small satin hearts, crosses or pillows.

-When groups, including granchildren, nieces and nephews, friends, neighbors, business associates, and clubs go in together on flowers, the arrangements can be very special and make a larger showing.
+A: When sending from groups, including grandchildren, nieces and nephews, friends, neighbors, business associates, and clubs go in together on flowers, the arrangements can be very special and make a larger showing.
 Such pieces can include standing sprays and wreaths.
 We offer many options for national clubs, associations and veterans.
 We can also customize a tribute from a business or private organization.

 Etiquette By Religion

 accept all forms of funeral flowers.
 Traditionally, members of the immediate family will order the casket spray.
 Other family members order more traditional larger pieces such as standing sprays, heart shaped wreaths, floral cross or fireside baskets.
 Grandchildren may combine on one standing spray or select something for the interior of the casket.

 Sending flowers is considered appropriate for a Buddhist funeral.